mui/material-ui/docs/pages/blog/nextgen-pickers.md

 ### Fields roadmap

 The Fields are still in alpha, and there are many improvements on the way.
 The following list describes some of the most notable features planned.

-- **Auto section switching**

-  So users don't need to manually navigate to the next section of the date after fulfilling the current one.

 - **Smart pasting**